nextapps-de/flexsearch/README.md

 - Persistent indexes support for: `IndexedDB` (Browser), `Redis`, `SQLite`, `Postgres`, `MongoDB`, `Clickhouse`
 - Enhanced language customization via the new `Encoder` class
-- Query performance achieve results up to 7 times faster compared to the previous generation v0.7.x
+- Query performance achieve results up to 4.5 times faster compared to the previous generation v0.7.x by also improving the quality of results
 - Enhanced support for larger indexes or larger result sets
 - Improved offset and limit processing achieve up to 100 times faster traversal performance through large datasets
 - Support for larger In-Memory index with extended key size (the defaults maximum keystore limit is: 2^24)